openwisp/openwisp-docs/user/network-topology.rst

 Find out more about OpenWISP Network Topology
 ---------------------------------------------

-For more information about the features offered by OpenWISP Network Topology we refer to the following sections of its README:
+For more information about the features offered by OpenWISP Network Topology we refer to the following sections of its documentation:

 - `List of the available features
   <https://github.com/openwisp/openwisp-network-topology/tree/1.0#available-features>`_